chi-squirrels-2015/darkwing_duck_overflow/README.md

 ### Getting Started

-DDO is built on Rails 4 with Ruby 2.0.0p353, using the base gem dependencies as well as the additional additional gems below:
+DDO is built on Rails 4 with Ruby 2.0.0p353, using the base gem dependencies as well as the additional gems below:

 ##### Production:
 * pg